02.06 Basic Modeling In Class Exercise Assignment

 Assignment Deliverables

-1. Create a single object or objects that use all of the primary creation, modification, and pattern tools in Autodesk Fusion.
+- Create a single object or objects that use all of the primary creation, modification, and pattern tools in Autodesk Fusion.
+Spend time in class using the modeling tools and asking questions.
+You do not turn anything in for this in class exercise.

 Assignment Overview

 Start by building the core structure of your object.
-You can perform these steps in any order, but all features must be present in the design timeline in Fusion.
+You can perform these steps in any order, but all features should be present in the design timeline in Fusion.
+You don’t have to model anything specific, the point is to successfully use each tool once

-• Extrude: Sketch a shape on a plane or a face and extrude it to add volume, subtract volume, or intersect volume.
+- Extrude: Sketch a shape on a plane or a face and extrude it to add volume, subtract volume, or intersect volume.
+Extrude Demo Video

-• Sweep: Draw a path (using a spline or lines) and a profile (like a circle) on a perpendicular plane to “sweep” a tube-like form along that path.
+- Sweep: Draw a path (using a spline or lines) and a profile (like a circle) on a perpendicular plane to “sweep” a tube-like form along that path.
+Sweep Demo Video

-• Loft: Create two separate sketches on parallel or offset planes and use the Loft tool to transition the shape between them.
+- Loft: Create two separate sketches on parallel or offset planes and use the Loft tool to transition the shape between them.
+Loft Demo Video

 Add specific structural features and details to your form.

-• Rib: Create a single line sketch and use the Rib tool to create a thin support wall perpendicular to a face.
+- Rib: Create a single line sketch and use the Rib tool to create a thin support wall perpendicular to a face.
+Rib Demo Video

-• Web: Create a sketch of intersecting lines and use the Web tool to create a grid of supports within a hollow area.
+- Web: Create a sketch of intersecting lines and use the Web tool to create a grid of supports within a hollow area.
+Web Demo Video

-• Emboss: Create a text sketch or a simple shape on a plane tangent to a curved surface, then use Emboss to wrap that sketch onto the face.
+- Emboss: Create a text sketch or a simple shape on a plane tangent to a curved surface, then use Emboss to wrap that sketch onto the face.
+Emboss Demo Video

 Take one or more of the of the features you just created and multiply it across the model.

-• Mirror: Mirror a feature across an origin plane.
+- Mirror: Mirror a feature across an origin plane.
+Mirror Demo Video

-• Rectangular Pattern: Take a feature and repeat it along two linear axes.
+- Rectangular Pattern: Take a feature and repeat it along two linear axes.
+Rectangular Pattern Video Demo

-• Circular Pattern: Repeat a feature around a center axis or a circular edge.
+- Circular Pattern: Repeat a feature around a center axis or a circular edge.
+Circular Pattern Video Demo

-• Pattern on Path: Create a unique path and repeat a feature along that specific line.
+- Pattern on Path: Create a unique path and repeat a feature along that specific line.
+Cut out shapes in a pattern along a path

 Finish the object by refining the edges and internal volume.